kgaughan/mercury/docs/index.md

 mercury - Generates an aggregated site from a set of feeds.

 Flags:
-  -c, --config string   path to configuration (default "./mercury.toml") -h, --help            show help
+  -C, --clean-cache     clean any obsolete entries from the cache -c, --config string   path to configuration (default "./mercury.toml") -h, --help            show help
   -B, --no-build        don't build anything